wp-plugins/photo-gallery/readme.txt

 2.6 Published.
 Choose whether to publish the gallery or to leave it for the further publication.
 2.7 Preview image.
 Indicate the image which will be used to preview the gallery.
 If you leave it blank, it will randomly pick one of the uploaded images included in the gallery.
 2.8 Images.
 You can add photos by clicking Add Images button.
-Disclaimer: The default size of the thumbnails will be set to the dimension set in Thumbnail Options of the Options section, so it is advised to make the necessary changes in advance to uploading an image.

 The plugin is not using standard WordPress Media Manager, instead here you will be redirected to Photo Gallery File Manager.
-After uploading images you should mark them and press Open button.
+After uploading images you should mark them and press Add button.
 Photo Gallery File Manager
 2.8.1 Up.
 This button will allow you to move within the taxonomy of the folder to a higher level folder.
 2.8.2 Make a directory.
 You can indicate the location of the directory to get images from.